LaunchCodeEducation/lchs/src/chapters/git/exercises.rst

    a.
 In the SAME element selector you changed in ``master``, choose a
       different ``color`` for the text.
    b.
 Add another class selector.
-Give it the same name as in ``master``, but
+Give it the same name as in ``master``.
+For
-      assign it different property values.
+      the properties, keep the first one the same but change the other(s).
    c.
 Add an :ref:`id selector <css-selectors>` and assign it some property
       values.
-Give this selector a different name that the one defined in ``master``.
+Give this selector a different name than the one defined in ``master``.

 #.
 Save and commit your changes.
 #.
 Return to ``master`` and try merging in the ``css-styles`` branch.
 Spoiler
    alert!
-There will be a merge conflict.
+There will be some merge conflicts.

-As you resolve the conflict(s), answer the following:
+As you resolve the conflicts, consider the following:

 #.
-Which changes (parts a - c) resulted in conflicts?
+Which changes from parts a - c resulted in conflicts?
 #.
+For which conflict would the option to ``Accept Both Changes`` be a good
+   choice?
+#.
 When does changing the same file in two different branches result in a
    conflict?

+Don't forget to commit again!

 Set up a Github Account
 -----------------------